ibm-cloud-docs/assistant/entities.md

       **NOTE**: If you receive no additional synonym recommendations, it could be because your entity is already well defined, or it contains content that the recommender is not currently able to expand upon.

-      **NOTE**: If you choose not to select a recommended synonym, the system will treat that as a term you are not interested in, and will alter the next set of recommendations you see when you press `Add selected` or `Find more`.
+      **NOTE**: If you choose not to select a recommended synonym, the system will treat that as a term you are not interested in, and will alter the next set of recommendations you see when you press `Add selected` or `Next set`.

       ![Synonym recommendation screen 4](images/synonym_4.png)